A new lecture series hosted by the Department of Philosophy aims to help the public channel their inner philosopher.

 What exactly makes work ‘meaningful’?
 Is it wrong to stop your spouse from taking a job in a different country?
 Ever wondered what would have been?
 These questions and more will be explored as part of ‘Philosophy Today’, Trinity College Dublin’s new public lecture series starting on February 8th, 2024.

-Explore the connections between philosophical inquiry and everyday life as our speakers share their current work and offer a unique insight into its direct relevance to our day-to-day experiences.
+From love and transformative experience to AI ethics, meaningful work, perception and power, what ifs, and wisdom, join Trinity's philosophers as they share their current research and offer a unique insight into its direct relevance to our day-to-day experiences.

 ‘Changing Partners: Should You Stop Your Beloved from Changing Who They Are?'

 Is it wrong to stop your spouse from taking a job in a different country?
 Your child from going to university?
 Your sibling from getting married?
 Farbod Akhlaghi works on the ethics of transformative experience – experiences which change who we are, and which remain unknowable until we personally encounter them.

 Thursday, 22nd February 2024 | Prof John Divers

 'Caring About What Would Have Been'

 Ever wondered how your everyday "what if" statements hold the key to unlocking insights about our world?
 John Divers works on modality – what we say (and think) that goes beyond how the world actually is and speaks of how the world could have been, could not have been, would have been or would not have been.

 Thursday, 7th March 2024 | Dr Caleb Althorpe

 What exactly makes work ‘meaningful’?
 Is it just whatever the worker feels is meaningful?
 Or is it work that has certain features, such as being complex, or giving the worker a say in how it is carried out?
 Caleb Althorpe does research in political philosophy and political theory, examining normative questions that fall at the intersection of philosophy, politics, and economics.